Canadian Guards: Characteristics and duties

 The regiment was originally raised to be similar to the five regiments of the British Foot Guards: the Grenadier Guards, Coldstream Guards, Scots Guards, Irish Guards and Welsh Guards.
 The Canadian Guards wore a white-over-red plume on the left side of their bearskins.
-Ceremonial dress uniform was similar to that worn by The Canadian Grenadier Guards, with the Canadian version of the "Home Service" Dress tunic being worn in the summer and Atholl-grey greatcoats authorized for wear in the autumn and winter.
-The standard service rifle for the guards was the C1A1 (Self-Loading Rifle).
+Ceremonial dress uniform was similar to that worn by the Canadian Grenadier Guards, with the Canadian version of the "Home Service" Dress tunic being worn in the summer and Atholl-grey greatcoats authorized for wear in the autumn and winter.
+The standard service rifle for the guards was the C1A1 (self-loading rifle).
 Its cap badge is a star that has ten points to symbolize the ten provinces of Canada.
-The maple leaves are based the Royal Arms of Canada, with the colour changed from red to gold.
+The maple leaves are based the royal arms of Canada, with the colour changed from red to gold.

 The most prominent role of the 1st Battalion was the performance of public duties in the Ottawa-Gatineau region while operationally it performed the role of light infantry.
-The regiment pioneered what is now the changing of the Ceremonial Guard in Ottawa, with the first such ceremony to take place in the country being performed by the regiment on Canada Day in 1959 when the 1st Battalion mounted the new guard on Parliament Hill with its band and corps of drums.
-It also provided honor guards for the Opening of the Canadian parliament and sentries for guard duty at Rideau Hall.
+The regiment pioneered what is now the changing of the Ceremonial Guard in Ottawa, with the first such ceremony to take place in the country being performed by the regiment on Dominion Day in 1959 when the 1st Battalion mounted the new guard on Parliament Hill with its band and corps of drums.
+It also provided honour guards for the Opening of the Canadian parliament and sentries for guard duty at Rideau Hall.
 In September 1959, the regiment's 1st Battalion gave the royal salute following the proceedings of the swearing in of Georges Vanier as Governor General of Canada.
-It provided most of the guards of honour for state visits of heads of state, including Queen Elizabeth II, Emperor Haile Selassie of Ethiopia, and President John F. Kennedy.
-On 15 February 1965, the guards provided the guard of honour for an official ceremony held on the unveiling of the current Flag of Canada.
-Former Toronto Mayor Philip Givens inspects a guard of honour of the guards at the Toronto City Hall after the regiment returned from Cyprus in 1965.
+It provided most of the guards of honour for visiting heads of state, including Elizabeth II, Queen of Canada, Emperor Haile Selassie of Ethiopia, and US President John F. Kennedy.
+On 15 February 1965, the guards provided the guard of honour for an official ceremony held on the unveiling of the current flag of Canada.
+Toronto Mayor Philip Givens inspected a guard of honour of the guards at the Toronto City Hall after the battalion returned from Cyprus in 1965.
 In 1969, these duties were transferred onto the Public Duties Detachment.